 To develop Mikey’s intuition for simultaneous equations, find a real world example and get Mikey to talk through his thinking.
 It’s important to balance the need between following procedures and understanding how they work.
 Focus on the method rather than just the answers.
 Using concrete representations (like sweets!) or pictures can help make sense of all the symbols.
 On Maths-Whizz, Mikey can find lots of practice material at his level in Topic Challenge.

 If Mikey remains stuck, ask him to talk through what he finds difficult or to show you a particular question he is unsure of.
 Sometimes just trying to explain/unpick what you don’t understand helps you to overcome barriers!

 Once Mikey feels he has grasped simultaneous equations, have him attempt a few exercises, paying attention on the method each time.
 This will be a great confidence-building exercise.

 Finally, it’s always a good idea to let your child’s teacher know of any persistent difficulties.
 They’ll be only too glad to help.

-I hope that helps – much of this advice can be applied to other areas of math your child might be struggling with.
+I hope that helps – much of this advice can be applied to other areas of maths your child might be struggling with.